kinderp/docker101/README.md

   ```

   We're happy but not too much because we can't connect to postgres directly from our local machine, in order to do that we have to remove running container and use `-p` option to bint local port to a conatiner one.
-We won't losse our data because pgdata dir has been attached to an external volume.
+We won't loose our data because pgdata dir has been attached to an external volume.

   ```bash
   vagrant@docker101:~$ docker rm -f $(docker ps -q)